 Strasser Legacy Room, 220 Eggers Hall, the Maxwell School

 Add to: Outlook, ICal, Google Calendar

-Sponsored by the Program for the Advancement of Research on Conflict and Collaboration (PARCC) and INSCT's Carol Becker Middle East Security Speaker Series.
+This event is co-sponsored by The Program for the Advancement of Research on Conflict and Collaboration (PARCC) and INSCT's Carol Becker Middle East Security Speaker Series.

 Contact to request accommodations